Waujito/youtubeUnblock/README.md

 - `--frag-sni-pos=<pos>` With this option **youtubeUnblock** will split the packet at the position pos.
 Defaults to 1.

-- `--quic-drop` Drop all QUIC packets which goes to youtubeUnblock.
-Won't affect any other UDP packets.
-Suitable for some TVs.
-Note, that for this option to work you should also add proxy udp to youtubeUnblock in firewall. `connbytes` may also be used with udp.

 - `--fk-winsize=<winsize>` Specifies window size for the fragmented TCP packet.
 Applicable if you want for response to be fragmented.
 May slowdown connection initialization.

 - `--synfake={1|0}` If 1, syn payload will be sent before each request.
 The idea is taken from syndata from zapret project.
 Syn payload will normally be discarded by endpoint but may be handled by TSPU.
 This option sends normal fake in that payload.
 Please note, that the option works for all the sites, so --sni-domains won't change anything.